 Always looking for a new way to challenge her mind and body, Heather discovered Pilates after her first child and struggled with post natal core weakness.
 Having been a gymnast, dancer and long distance runner, she finally found her life long passion.
 She is currently completing the BASI Graduate Comprehensive Program and looks forward to continually advancing her knowledge through daily practice, workshops and seminars.

-Nicole Collins, Massage Therapist
+Phillip Hwang, Massage Therapist